 This event is free and open to the public.
 RSVP here.

-*Note: This event has been rescheduled from its original date (Feb 25) due to weather.
+*Note: This event has been rescheduled from its previous date (April 1) due to weather.

-Please join us at Milkweed Books, our brick-and-mortar independent bookstore located on the first floor of Open Book, at 6 pm for an evening of literature and celebration!
+Please join us at Milkweed Books, our brick-and-mortar independent bookstore located on the first floor of Open Book, at 6 pm for a truly singular, moving event commemorating a legend in our local poetry community!

 Praise for Suggest Paradise: